gabecatalfo/min/README.md

 # min
 I'm building a simple API testing framework in Go.
 Each test will be a json file with a request and (optionally) an expected result.
 The resulting response will be displayed, and if there is an expected result then a comparison will be made and displayed.
+The tests will also be timed.

 ## Install
 ```bash